-The Best Vegan Cranberry Orange Pinwheel Cookies!
+The best 8-ingredient Vegan Cranberry Orange Pinwheel Cookies!
 These eggless & dairy-free cookies combine an orange shortbread cookie with swirls of a fresh cranberry sugar filling for a truly unique & absolutely delicious Holiday cookie.

 This isn't the first time we have made an epic vegan cranberry dessert.
 In SGTO's first year we made Vegan Cranberry Orange Sticky Buns that still remain a reader favorite!
 Since then, we've also made Vegan Gingerbread Scones with cranberry glaze and my personal favorite- Cranberry Orange Smoothie Bowls!

 If it isn't clear to you by now, I really really love cranberries.
 Yes, they are super tart but mix them with a little sugar and some zesty citrus and you have a magical combination that always tastes amazing!

 These cranberry sugar swirl cookies may look complicated, but we are going to break it down step by step here so you can be 1000% confident making these fresh cranberry cookies!